jundalisay/superb/content/en/maharlika/laws/epira-irr/rule-04.md

 switchyard/substation, control and protective equipment, reactive compensation equipment to improve customer power factor, overhead lines, and the land where such facilities/equipment are located.
-These include NPC assets linking the transmission system and the Distribution System which are neither classified as generation nor transmission;
+These include NAPOCOR assets linking the transmission system and the Distribution System which are neither classified as generation nor transmission;
 (jjjj) “Subtransmission System”